 Save Up, Plan Ahead, Be Flexible

 Again, the most important thing to remember is that Disneyland won’t be a “cheap trip”.
 You can definitely save money in different ways to make sure that you are stretching your dollar to the max.
-But ultimately the total cost will really depend on what is most important to you and your family and what you want to spend your money on.
+Ultimately, the total cost will depend on what is most important to your family and what you want to spend money on.
 Our very best advice is to save, plan ahead but be flexible, and enjoy the magic of the Magic Kingdom.
 Make cherished memories and enjoy your time as a family.

 Do you follow us on social media?
 We have a dedicated Disney Instagram account @Mainstreethousewives and a Facebook group Disneyland Planning & Help.
 It’s a great way to stay up to date on everything going on at the Disney parks!
 We’d love for you to join us!